 Tribunal or direct negotiation

-Although the National Party expressed scepticism during the 1990 election campaign about the Treaty of Waitangi, the momentum of indigenous rights and historical justice had become too strong to halt.
+Although the National Party expressed scepticism about Te Tiriti o Waitangi during the 1990 election campaign, the momentum of indigenous rights and historical justice had become too strong to halt.
 However, many Māori were impatient at the slow pace of claim settlement under the lengthy and expensive process of Waitangi Tribunal hearings.
 In particular, leaders of the large Waikato–Tainui tribal confederation remained prepared to bypass the Waitangi Tribunal and negotiate directly with the government over their treaty claims.
 These mainly concerned large areas of Waikato land confiscated from 1864.

 Direct negotiations became a permanent option for claimant groups not wishing to go through the Waitangi Tribunal’s processes.
 A negotiating model was adapted from Canada, with the Treaty of Waitangi Policy Unit taking the lead role in coordinating officials from the various relevant ministries for all negotiations – including those based on Waitangi Tribunal reports and recommendations.